What Is MERS?

 Nonjudicial States and MERS Foreclosures

-Some nonjudicial states, like Washington, have determined that MERS doesn't have the right to foreclose in those states.
+Some nonjudicial states, like Washington, have determined that MERS has no right to foreclose in those states.
 The Washington Supreme Court ruled that MERS isn't considered a beneficiary under state law.
 So, MERS can't nonjudicially foreclose a deed of trust in that state because it doesn't own the debt.

 Pro-MERS Cases